- Departments A - D

 - Community outreach and support are essential

-- Ensure emissions reductions are in excess to laws or regulations
+- Ensure emissions reductions are in excess of laws or regulations

 - Prioritize zero-emission technology and infrastructure